runhum/setup.sh/README.md

 # setup.sh
 A setup script that installs apps and tools with a Brewfile and MAS.
+Intended for a fresh macOS install.

 # Install